moonwhaler/comfyui-seedvr2-tilingupscaler/README.md

 - Use Linear tiling
 - Try `mask_blur`: 0 (faster than complex blending)
 - Reduce `tile_padding` if seams aren't visible

+## Known issues

+The progressbar in ComfyUI is showing "???" when the tiling upscaler is working.
+This is not an error per-se, but a nuisance.

 ## License